github/codeql/docs/codeql/codeql-cli/using-the-codeql-cli/about-the-codeql-cli.rst

 - Create CodeQL databases to use in the CodeQL for Visual Studio Code
 - Develop and test custom CodeQL queries to use in your own analyses

-For more information about how to use the CodeQL CLI, see ":ref:`CodeQL CLI <codeql-cli>`."
+For information about using the CodeQL CLI, see ":ref:`Getting started with the CodeQL CLI <getting-started-with-the-codeql-cli>`."

 CodeQL CLI commands
 -------------------